brandur/sorg/content/drafts/postgres-sortsupport.md

 }
 ```

-Cardinality is estimated with the help of
-[HyperLogLog][hyperloglog], an algorithm that's able to
-estimate distinct count in a very memory-efficient way

 It also covers aborting the case where we have some
-degenerate data set that's poorly suited to what we put in
+degenerate data set that's poorly suited to the abbreviated
-our abbreviated keys.
-For example, a million UUIDs that all
+key format.
+For example, imagine a million UUIDs that all
 shared a common prefix in their first eight bytes, but were
 distinct in their last eight.
-Realistically, this sort of
-degenerate case probably almost never happens, so
+Realistically this should be
-abbreviated key conversion will rarely abort.
+extremely unusual, so abbreviated key conversion will
+rarely abort.

 ### Tuples & sorting (#tuples)

-Sort tuples are the tiny structures that Postgres sorts in
+**Sort tuples** are the tiny structures that Postgres sorts
-memory.
-They hold a reference to the "true" tuple, a datum,
+in memory.
+They hold a reference to the "true" tuple, a
-and a flag to indicate whether or not the first value is
+datum, and a flag to indicate whether or not the first
-`NULL` (which has its own special sorting semantics).
-The
+value is `NULL` (which has its own special sorting
-latter two are named with a `1` suffix as `datum1` and
+semantics).
+The latter two are named with a `1` suffix as
-`isnull1` because they represent only one field worth of
+`datum1` and `isnull1` because they represent only one
-information.
-Postgres will need to fall back to different
+field worth of information.
+Postgres will need to fall back
-values in the event of equality in a multi-column
+to different values in the event of equality in a
-comparison.
+multi-column comparison.
 From [`tuplesort.c`][sorttuple]:

 ``` c
 /*